jimpeebles/express-ipfs/README.md

 # Express IPFS

 An Express app to create and run an IPFS node(s).
+Includes tools to deploy to GCP.